Services

 Releases behave like revenue events under live traffic.

-Rollback depends on constraints per stage.
-Observability requires end to end signals tied to critical flows.
-Safe change relies on explicit measurement, early detection, and a process that limits blast radius.
+Rollback depends on the constraints at each stage.
+Observability needs end-to-end signals tied to checkout, orders, integrations, SEO, and revenue-facing flows.
+Safe change relies on explicit measurement, early detection, and release paths that limit blast radius.

-Case studies show what could break, how risk was controlled, what was measured, and where ownership sat during delivery.
-Use them to validate fit before moving forward.
+Case studies show what could break, how revenue risk was controlled, what was measured, and where ownership sat during delivery.
+Use them to evaluate fit before committing to a platform or migration direction.

-How we typically start, migration assessment or architecture review
+How the work usually starts: migration assessment or architecture review

-Work starts by mapping failure modes, ownership boundaries, and migration constraints.
+Work usually starts by mapping failure modes, ownership lines, revenue exposure, and migration constraints.

-The output is a risk focused plan used to validate an approach before committing to full delivery.
+The output is a risk-focused plan used to validate the approach before committing to full delivery.

 Typical outputs: